Drinking the Kool-Aid: Use

 According to academic Rebecca Moore, early analogies to Jonestown and Kool-Aid were based around death and suicide, not blind obedience.
-The earliest such example she found, via a Lexis-Nexis search, was a 1982 statement from Lane Kirkland, then head of the AFL–CIO, which described Ronald Reagan's policies as "Jonestown economics," which "administers Kool-Aid to the poor, the deprived and the unemployed."
+The earliest example she found of the latter use, via a Lexis-Nexis search, was a 1982 statement from Lane Kirkland, then head of the AFL–CIO, which described Ronald Reagan's policies as "Jonestown economics," which "administers Kool-Aid to the poor, the deprived and the unemployed."
+However, the Oxford English Dictionary identified an earlier example, from February 20, 1981, when The Gettysburg Times reported that Allen Ginsberg told a public meeting, "We are all being put in the place of the citizens of Jonestown, being told by our leaders to drink the Kool Aid of nuclear power."

 In 1984, a Reagan administration appointee, Clarence M. Pendleton Jr., chairman of the United States Commission on Civil Rights, was quoted as criticizing civil rights leaders Jesse Jackson, Vernon Jordan Jr., and Benjamin Hooks by making an analogy between allegiance to "the black leadership" and blind obedience to the Jonestown leaders: "We refuse to be led into another political Jonestown as we were led during the Presidential campaign.
 No more Kool-Aid, Jesse, Vernon, and Ben.
 We want to be free."

 In 1989, Jack Solerwitz, a lawyer for many of the air traffic controllers who lost their jobs in the 1981 PATCO strike, explained his dedication to their cause in spite of the substantial personal financial losses he incurred by saying: "I was the only lawyer who kept the doors open for them, and I thought I'd get a medal for it. ...
 Instead, I was the one who drank the Kool-Aid."

 The widespread use of the phrase with its current meaning may have begun in the late 1990s.
 In some cases it began to take on a neutral or even positive light, implying simply great enthusiasm.
 In 1998, the dictionary website logophilia.com defined the phrase thus: "To become a firm believer in something; to accept an argument or philosophy whole-heartedly."